 Carnarvon Gorge is well worth the trip; allow 3hrs into the Gorge heading north from Motel Carnarvon.
 See the brilliant colours of the high sandstone cliffs.
 Take in the sights of the Moss Garden, Amphitheatre, Bulimba Bluff, Wards Canyon, Aboriginal Art & so much more.

-Events & Festivals held each year in Roma are the Picnic Races (March), Roma Cup (November) & Easter in the Country.
+Events & Festivals held each year in Roma are the Picnic Races (March), Roma Cup (November) & Easter in the Country (March/April).
 The Roma Cup is one of Western Queensland's biggest race meets and brings in huge numbers of spectators.
 Be sure to book early to secure your accommodation to these incredible local events!

 For More Information: